discos/doc/user/srt/source/Troubleshooting.rst

 .. admonition:: PROBLEM:

+    * **I've performed cross-scans in order to fine-tune the pointing, but the measured offsets are not actually applied to the following acquisitions**

+System offsets, such as the ones measured with a Point acquisition, sum up to the ones indicated inside schedules ONLY if they are expressed in the same coordinate frame.
+This means that, if you perform observations using EQ offsets, also the fine-pointing cross-scans must be carried out in the EQ frame.
+The same holds for HOR scans.
+If there is a frame mismatch, the system offsets are automatically rejected (bug under fixing).

+.. admonition:: PROBLEM:

     * **I’ve launched a surely correct schedule, but Nuraghe replies that it contains errors and does not run it.**